tencentyun/intlcloud-documents/yehe_doc/视频服务/云直播/购买指南/计费说明_intl_en.md

 >?
 If you have a large-scale live streaming business and the daily billing mode cannot meet your needs, please contact the Tencent Cloud sales team or [submit a ticket](https://console.cloud.tencent.com/workorder/category) to discuss your options.

-### Audio transcoding
+### Audio Transcoding
-LVB offers audio transcoding service.
-It has high-quality audio transcoding features that can transcode audio and video content to multiple formats, helping you reduce your adaptation, labor, and hardware costs, provide more effective and reliable outputs in the audiovisual industry, and optimally adapt to your specific business.
+LVB offers an audio transcoding service.
+The service offers high-quality audio transcoding features that can transcode audio and video content to multiple formats, helping you reduce your adaptation, labor, and hardware costs, provide more effective and reliable outputs for the audiovisual industry, and optimally adapt to your specific business.

 **Pricing:**